Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Conclusion

-\item Although Dependency was found to have a significant impact on requirements prioritization decisions, in particular in the middle of the development process, not much changes, in terms of actual impact in decisions, when the dependency moves from `NO' to `YES'.
+\item Although Dependency was found to have a significant impact on RP decisions, in particular in the middle of the development process, not much changes, in terms of actual impact in decisions, when the dependency moves from `NO' to `YES'.
 Meaning, if a requirement has dependencies to other requirements has no impact on requirement prioritization decisions. \end{enumerate}

-The findings in this paper confirm the need for analyzing and identifying which RP criteria are important in order to develop flexible requirements prioritization techniques\slash tools~\citep{Berander2005}.
+The findings in this paper confirm the need for analyzing and identifying which RP criteria are important in order to develop flexible RP techniques\slash tools~\citep{Berander2005}.
 That is, the importance for customizing requirement prioritization criteria, not only for specific contexts\slash projects, but also for specific development phases.

-Finally, the findings in this study highlights the need for conducting more quantitative studies (preferable in combination with qualitative data) on different projects and contexts, and with different RP criteria in order to get a more complete understanding of which RP criteria have an actual impact in requirements prioritization decisions, and when in the development process they should be used.
-Although we only studied requirements prioritization decisions and criteria, the results that different criteria (data\slash information) have different impact on the decisions depending on where in the development process the decisions are made, may be applicable to other types of decisions within software development.
+Finally, the findings in this study highlights the need for conducting more quantitative studies (preferable in combination with qualitative data) on different projects and contexts, and with different RP criteria in order to get a more complete understanding of which RP criteria have an actual impact in RP decisions, and when in the development process they should be used.
+Although we only studied RP decisions and criteria, the results that different criteria (data\slash information) have different impact on the decisions depending on where in the development process the decisions are made, may be applicable to other types of decisions within software development.
 Therefore, it would be interesting to study other types of decisions using other support systems, e.g., AI-based, machine learning, or data-driven decision support systems, to identify which criteria\slash data\slash information have an actual impact on the decisions, and when in the development process.